-tion.
-For $\delta$ however, the instrument substitution method yields the confidence interval defined by the inequality: $-31.9536 \delta_0^2 - 84.7320 \delta_0 - 850.9727 \le 0$ .
+Standard (bounded) Wald-type confidence intervals are of course entailed by the 2SLS estimation.
+For δ , however, the instrument substitution method yields the confidence interval defined by the inequality $-31.9536\delta_0^2 - 84.7320\delta_0 - 850.9727 \leq 0$.
 Since the roots of this second order polynomial are complex and a < 0, this confidence interval actually covers the whole real line.
-Indeed, from the full instrumental regression and using t-tests as well as the relevant F-test (Table 3B), we see that the coefficients of FP and MP are not significantly different from zero, i.e. the latter appear to be poor instruments.
-So the fact that we get here an unbounded confidence interval for $\delta$ is expected in the light of the remarks at the end of Section 2.
-The projection-based confidence intervals (Table 3A) yield the same message for $\delta$ , although it is of interest to note that the intervals for the other coefficients of the model can be quite short despite the fact that $\delta$ may be difficult to identify.
+Indeed, from the full instrumental regression and using t-tests as well as the relevant F-test (Table 4B), we see that the coefficients of FP and MP are not significantly different from zero; i.e., the latter appear to be poor instruments.
+So the fact that we get here an unbounded confidence interval for δ is expected in the light of the remarks at the end of Section 2.
+The projection-based confidence intervals (Table 4A) yield the same message for δ , although it is of interest to note that the intervals for the other coefficients of the model can be quite short despite the fact that δ may be difficult to identify.
 As in the case of multicollinearity problems in linear regressions, inference about some coefficients of a model remains feasible even if the certain parameters are not identifiable.

-10. Conclusions
+10. CONCLUSIONS

-The inference methods presented in this paper are applicable to a variety of models, such as regressions with unobserved explanatory variables or structural models which can be estimated by instrumental variable methods (e.g., simultaneous equations models).
+The inference methods presented in this article are applicable to a variety of models, such as regressions with unobserved explanatory variables or structural models which can be estimated by instrumental variable methods (e.g., simultaneous equations models).
 They may be considered as extensions of Anderson-Rubin procedures where the major improvement consists of providing tests of hypotheses on subsets or elements of the parameter vector.
 This is accomplished via a projection technique allowing for inference on general possibly nonlinear transformations of the parameter vector of interest.
-We emphasized that our test statistics, being pivotal or at least boundedly pivotal functions, yield valid confidence sets which are unbounded with a non-zero probability.
+We emphasized that our test statistics, being pivotal or at least boundedly pivotal functions, yield valid confidence sets which are unbounded with a nonzero probability.
 The unboundedness of confidence sets is of particular importance when the instruments are poor and the parameter of interest is not identifiable or close to being unidentified.
-Accordingly, a valid confidence set should cover the entire set of real numbers since all values are observationally equivalent [see Dufour (1997) and Gleser and Hwang (1987)].
+Accordingly, a valid confidence set should cover the entire set of real numbers since all values are observationally equivalent (see Dufour, 1997; Gleser and Hwang, 1987).
 Our empirical results indicate that inference methods based on Wald-type statistics are unreliable in the presence of poor instruments since such methods typically yield bounded confidence sets with probability one.
-The results in this paper thus underscore another shortcoming of Wald-type procedures which is quite distinct from other problematic properties, such as non-invariance to reparameterizations [see Dagenais and Dufour (1991)].
+The results in this article thus underscore another shortcoming of Wald-type procedures which is quite distinct from other problematic properties, such as noninvariance to reparameterizations (see Dagenais and Dufour, 1991).